www-delart/www-delart.github.io/content/about/_index.md

 ##### Darius and Elizabeth

-We are visual artists and graphic designers living in Hamilton, Ontario.
+We are graphic designers andvisual artists living in Hamilton, Ontario.

 We have several years of experience in art, graphic design, and advertisement, </br>
 including estimates and supervision, especially in printing and digital publishing.